giraud/reasonml-idea-plugin/README.md

 - Install bucklescript globally
 - Start idea
-- Set the path to `bs-platform` in the bucklescript facet
+- Set the path to `bs-platform` in the reason settings

 ## Some live templates